Configuring

 For each service endpoint, set the following values:

-• name is the name of the service: ui, gateway, or admin as applicable.
+• name is the name of the service: ui, gateway, admin, or server as applicable.

 • host is a DNS-resolvable hostname for accessing the named service.